Meet The Animals

 We have a small ‘business’ of ferrets at the farm.
 They are very playful, inquisitive, mischievous and sadly also rather smelly!
 Ferrets are crepuscular, which means they spend 14–18 hours a day asleep and are most active around the hours of dawn and dusk.

 They are very loyal to each other and at night will always sleep with their original family members, despite mixing with many other goats throughout the day.
 They are mischievous, cheeky and due to their love of climbing they do escape from time to time.

-We have quite a few Guinea Pigs at farmer Parrs.
+We have quite a few Guinea Pigs at Farmer Parrs!!!
 They are very vocal creatures and are always in conversation, with an excellent nose for food.
 They love their daily selection of veg!
 “SQEEEK”

-Our Peacocks live in their own aviary, as it is very difficult to keep track of them if they roam free.
-The male (peacock) Indian Peafowl has iridescent blue-green or green coloured plumage.
+Marvel at our male Indian Peafowl’s blue-green or green coloured plumage.
 The so-called “tail” of the peacock, also termed the “train,” has a series of eyes that are best seen when the tail is fanned.